 - The storage_type parameter can be set to determine the memory storage type used by the operator.
 This can be 0 for page-locked host memory (allocated with cudaMallocHost), 1 for device memory (allocated with cudaMalloc) or 2 for system memory (allocated with C++ new). - The block_size parameter determines the size of a single block in the memory pool in bytes.
-Any allocation requests made of this allocator must fit into this block size. - The num_blocks parameter controls the total number of blocks that are allocated in the memory pool. - The dev_id parameter is an optional parameter that can be used to specify the CUDA ID of the device on which the memory pool will be created.
+Any allocation requests made of this allocator must fit into this block size. - The num_blocks parameter controls the total number of blocks that are allocated in the memory pool.

-22.1.3 CudaStreamPool
+19.1.3 CudaStreamPool